International Travel Packing List: Your Guide for a Stress-Free Trip

 You can pack your checked luggage and carry-on bag as you usually would but be sure to pack a spare outfit or two, and most importantly – don’t forget your passport and other important travel documents.

 Have anything to add to my international packing list?
 Leave your must-have items in the comments.
-Bon Voyage!
+Bon voyage!

 Nice to Meet You

-Hi, I'm Camille!
-I'm a bi-coastal blogger splitting my time between LA and NYC and sharing elevated, yet relatable ideas so that you can achieve your most stylish life.
+Hi, I am Camille!
+I am a bi-coastal blogger splitting my time between LA and NYC and sharing elevated, yet relatable ideas so that you can achieve your most stylish life.

 Follow on Social